amirkiaml/Google-Industry-Day/README.md

 for evaluating AI algorithm results in products.
 Addressing these concerns is pivotal in building trust and confidence in AI technologies.

-On a high level, we wish to foster better understanding of AI through the presentation of educational insights that will empower users with the knowledge of how AI has been integrated into their day-to-day experience.
+On a high level, we wish to foster a better understanding of AI through the presentation of educational insights that will empower users with the knowledge of how AI has been integrated into their day-to-day experience.